dsnair/upNext/README.md

-# Steps to Send SMS
+# Steps to Send SMS or MMS

 #1
 ```bash